gabrield03/cs163/docs/project-doc.md

 			- The Null Hypothesis is that the data follows a normal distribution.
 We reject the null hypothesis if the p-value < 0.05.
 			It indicates that there is a low probability of sampling data from a normally distributed population that produces such an extreme value of the statistic.

-			- SJ normaltest statistic = 5.004			SF normaltest statistic = 18.089
+			- SJ normaltest statistic = 5.004		&nbsp; &nbsp; 	SF normaltest statistic = 18.089

 			![alt text](/docs/assets/statistical-testing/normality_test_95110.png)